5 fascinating truths about pregnancy weight gain

 These days we are 'treated' to images of celebrities with perfect bumps who ping back to a size zero the minute they give birth.
 The reality for most mums, is that we don't have a nutritionist on hand during our pregnancies, or an army of personal trainers or stylists to make us look beautiful when we leave the house.
-Instead we have a crying baby who refuses to sleep at night and a wardrobe of clothes that no longer fit.
+Instead we have a crying baby who refuses to sleep through the night and a wardrobe of clothes that no longer fit.

 Research shows that eating too little whilst you are pregnant, so dieting or starving yourself, puts your baby at risk of premature birth or being born with a low-birth weight.
 In addition to this, eating too much, especially of the wrong foods can put your baby at risk of developing heart disease, diabetes and blood pressure problems later in life.